How to Ensure Customer Satisfaction on Your Next Flooring Job

 Consistent with the last few years of high renovation activity, U.S. and Canadian homeowners are continuing to put their dollars towards home improvement and remodeling projects.
 At the top of their list?
 Projects that promote relaxation and wellness at home, like transforming a neglected basement into a purposeful living space.

 Using a ready-to-install subfloor system can help you keep pace with project demand.
 DRICORE® Subfloor has an intuitive tongue and groove design that makes installation fast and easy.
-You can finish a 500-square-foot basement in just half a day.
+In fact, you can finish a 500-square-foot basement in just half a day.
 With this level of efficiency, you can quickly move on to the next basement finishing project.
-In turn, you can ensure a satisfied customer—one who is happy with both the speed of install and the high quality of work.
+In turn, you can ensure a customer who is satisfied with both the speed of installation and quality of work.

 To ensure customer satisfaction on your next flooring job, put DRICORE® Subfloor products to the test.